 Western Towns & Saloons

-Western towns sprang up seemingly overnight—cattle towns, mining camps, and railroad stops that became the centers of frontier civilization.
-At the heart of every town stood the saloon, a social hub where deals were made, drinks were poured, and legends were born.
+Western towns sprang up seemingly overnight—cattle towns at the end of long trail drives, violent mining camps high in the mountains, and railroad stops that rapidly became the chaotic centers of frontier civilization.
+At the beating heart of every successful settlement stood the saloon, a vital social hub where business deals were finalized, harsh whiskey was poured, and deadly grudges were settled.

 Legendary Western Towns